bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. seealso::

-   :ref:`The general Runner documentation<concepts/runner:Using Runners>`: general information about the Runner concept and their usage.
+   See :ref:`concepts/runner:Using Runners` doc for a general introduction to the Runner concept and its usage.

-   :ref:`Specifying Runner Resources<concepts/runner:Specifying Required Resources>`: more information about Runner options.

-``runner.predict.run`` should generally be a drop-in replacement for ``learner.predict`` regardless of your learner type.
+``runner.predict.run`` is generally a drop-in replacement for ``learner.predict`` regardless of the learner type.

 A fastai :obj:`~bentoml.Runner` is a wrapper around a fastai :~obj:`Learner` object.
 This means that a fastai runner will receive the same inputs type as